RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 <img src="/images/microcorruption-reykjavik11.png">
 </p>

-Now, looking at our code it appear to be extremely large. **<blue>Please note</blue>** we are not interested in all of it, just until the second `ret` as you will see.
+Now, looking at the code it appears to be extremely large. **<blue>Please note</blue>** we are not interested in all of it, just until the second `ret` as you will see.

 ### Solution

-After disassembling the bytes we've previously inspected into memory, we get the following routine:
+After disassembling the bytes we've previously inspected, we get the following routine:

 ```
 2400:    0b12           push	r11